wimblyd/tripletriad/README.md

 flipped cards sync across tabs and page loads

-this is all done using localStorage, clearing cookies will reset session data
+this is all done using localStorage, clearing cache will reset session data

 <a href="https://www.twitch.tv/wimblyd">twitch.tv/wimblyd</a>